ElearnDZ/bbb-install/README.md

 The SSL certificate, key, and intermediate CA must be in ssl.crt, ssl.key, and ssl.ca in the same folder as the script.

+The development environment can be installed using dev-bbb-install.

+	dev-bbb-install [-h] [-b gitrepo-url]
+	where:
+		-h = Help
+		-b = BBB GIT repository to clone, e.g. -b https://github.com/bigbluebutton/bigbluebutton

+You must pass an upstream GIT repository for the script to clone.
+This is most likely your fork of bigbluebutton/bigbluebutton.